Discover Mallorca by bike

 Manacor - Arta "Via Verde" (29 kilometres)

-The "green way" between Manacor and Arta in the east of the island was once a railway line before it was converted into a cycle path.
-The Via Verde is part of a project of the same name that converts old railway lines in Spain and Mexico into attractive cycling and hiking paths.
-On this relatively flat, almost 29-kilometre-long route, you follow picturesque hilly landscapes, traditional villages, old olive groves and 20,000 newly planted trees or plants.
-The path becomes a goal.
+The "greenway" between Manacor and Arta in the east of the island was once a railway line before it was converted into a cycle path.
+The Via Verde is part of a project of the same name that is converting old railway lines in Spain and Mexico into attractive cycling and hiking trails.
+On this relatively flat, almost 29-kilometre route, you follow picturesque hilly landscapes, traditional villages, old olive groves and 20,000 newly planted trees and plants.
+The journey becomes the destination.

-• Early and late season are the best choice for extended cycling tours on Mallorca - spring, autumn & winter offer the best training conditions with pleasant temperatures and somewhat emptier roads
+• Early and late season are the best choice for extended bike tours on Mallorca - spring, autumn & winter offer the best training conditions with pleasant temperatures and slightly emptier roads

-• If you want to tackle the demanding tours in the high mountains on Mallorca, you should choose your equipment accordingly (from brakes to pedals)
+• If you want to tackle the challenging tours in the high mountains on Mallorca, you should choose your equipment accordingly (from the brakes to the pedals)

-• Bicycles can either be taken to the island in a hard-shell case (max.
-130x70x25) on the plane or rented locally
+• Bikes can either be taken to the island in a hard-shell case (max.
+130x70x25) on the plane or hired locally

-• With a few exceptions, there are (still) no cycle paths on Mallorca without motorised traffic - especially on the narrow serpentines in the mountains, cycling is therefore not considered safe
+• with a few exceptions, there are (still) no cycle paths on Mallorca without motorised traffic - cycling is therefore not without danger, especially on the narrow hairpin bends in the mountains

 Around 200,000 cyclists come to the island every year, whether for intensive training, the start of the season or a cycling holiday.
 And the cyclists bring money to the island.
 According to media reports, the industry generates a turnover of around 300 million euros.
-It might be easier to get over the fact that motorists are often left behind when the cycling teams take over the roads.
+So it is perhaps easier to get over the fact that motorists are often left behind when the cycling teams take over the roads.
 Due to the boom, the island government has spoken out in favour of new and safer cycle paths - until now, cyclists have had to share the roads and byways with motorised traffic.
-More than 200 hotels on the island have adapted to the target group of cyclists and have rental stations, road bike cellars, workshops or fitness offers for cyclists.
+More than 200 hotels on the island have adapted to the cyclist target group and have hire stations, racing bike cellars, workshops and fitness facilities for cyclists.

-• Mallorca 312 - The main cycling event is Mallorca 312 - a marathon around half the island.
-The longest tour goes - as the name suggests - over 312 kilometres with 9 hefty chunks, including the Puig Major - at 1445 m the highest mountain on the island.
-Those who want to feel their way up can also tackle the Mallorca 225 or Mallorca 167.
-All routes start and end in Playa de Muro.
-The next event is on 25 April 2020 and anyone can take part.
+• Mallorca 312 - The most important cycling event is Mallorca 312 - a marathon around half the island.
+The longest tour is - as the name suggests - over 312 kilometres with 9 tough boulders, including the Puig Major - the highest mountain on the island at 1445 metres.
+If you want to feel your way around, you can also tackle the Mallorca 225 or Mallorca 167.
+All routes start and finish in Playa de Muro.
+The next date is 25 April 2020 and anyone can take part.

-• Tour of Mallorca - The Playa de Palma Challenge Ciclista Mallorca is one of the oldest races.
-In January 2020, the 29th Tour of Mallorca will take place.
-The race is divided over 4 days.
-Many professional teams start the new season with this race
+• Mallorca Tour - The Playa de Palma Challenge Ciclista Mallorca is one of the oldest races.
+The 29th Tour of Mallorca is scheduled for January 2020.
+The race is spread over 4 days.
+Many professional teams start the new season with this race.

 Bestsellers Mallorca